Henry Levin (director)

 Henry Levin (5 June 1909 – 1 May 1980) was an American film director.
 He directed over 50 feature films between 1944 and 1980, with his best known works including Jolson Sings Again (1949), Journey to the Center of the Earth (1959) and Where the Boys Are (1960).

-Biography

-Acting

-Levin began as an actor.
+He has been described as "a true Hollywood journeyman."

+Early life

+Levin grew up in Trenton, New Jersey, where his parents Sam and Mary Leevin ran a theatrical boarding house.
+Levin had three brothers.
+He attended high school in Trenton and then went to Pennsylvania University, graduating with a degree in economics.
+"I was a song and dance kid and an actor," recalled Levin, playing in family burlesque, vaudeville and many benefit amateur productions."

+Levin went to work as a Wall Street trader in June 1929, but that career ended after Wall Street's crash.
+For the next three years Levin lived in Trenton, working in real estate, while acting and directing little theatre productions in his spare time.

+Theatre actor and director

+In 1936 Levin moved to East Hampton where he worked with the student stock company in the John Drew Theatre at the Rollins School of acting.
+He appeared in Prelude to Exile in 1936.
+In the summers of 1937, 1938 and 1930 Levin directed at the Rollins School.
+In the winters he was assistant stage manager for a number of New York Theatre Guild productions.

+From 1940-41 he acted and stage mangaed for Brock Pemberton stage productions.

 He was on Broadway in Somewhere in France (1941) and appeared in summer stock in Cuckoos on the Hearth (1941).
-He worked for Brock Pemberton stage productions.
+In 1942 he tried to enlist in the army but was rejected; he then moved to Los Angeles.

+Directing

-Columbia Pictures
+Columbia

-Dialogue Director

-In May 1943 Levin signed a contract to work at Columbia Pictures.
-He was one of three stage director recruited by the studio – the others were William Castle and Leslie Urbach.
+In December 1942 it was announced Levin signed a contract with Columbia to direct a low budget Western, but the project never materialized.
+By May 1943 it was announced Levin had been signed to work at Columbia Pictures as a dialogue director.
+He was one of three stage directors recruited by the studio – the others were William Castle and Leslie Urbach.
 Levin's job was to work with the younger Columbia actors.

-In April Levin was hired to work as dialogue director on The Clock Struck Twelve (later titled Passport to Suez) with Warren William, one of the Lone Wolf films.
+In April Levin was assigned to work as dialogue director on The Clock Struck Twelve (later titled Passport to Suez) with Warren William, one of the Lone Wolf films.
 He later went on to be dialogue director on Dangerous Blondes (1943), Appointment in Berlin (1943) and Two Man Submarine (1944).

-Levin then was contracted to Columbia Pictures as a director along with several other "potentials" who began as dialogue directors: Fred Sears, William Castle, Mel Ferrer and Robert Gordon.
+Levin later said he worked for sixteen months as a dialogue director.